EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 ## Debugging

+- [Instruments][instruments] - "Instruments is a performance, analysis, and testing tool for dynamically tracing and profiling OS X and iOS code."
+Essential tool and free with Xcode.
+So essential that I forgot it on my first draft, thanks [@chunkyguy][chunky].
 - [Crashlytics][crash] - Crashlytics provides powerful, yet light weight crash reporting for iOS and Android.
 I implement it in all projects from day one.
 - [Runscope][runscope] - Automated testing for APIs and backend services.
 Free with limited number of calls, I use it on development phases.
-- [Pulse][pulse] - Mobile Performance Monitoring, tool in alpha but with a great future.
-Measure idle times, network calls times, etc
+- [Pulse.io][pulse] - Mobile Performance Monitoring, tool in alpha but with a great future.
+Measure idle times, network calls times, etc.
 - [Reveal][reveal] ($) - Mac OS app that allows you to inspect, modify and debug your app views and layers in a beautiful 3D interface.

 ## Deployment